dendronhq/dendron-site/vault/dendron.guides.tips.md

 - [docs](https://code.visualstudio.com/updates/v1_43#_search-editors)

 Also known as the coolest feature in vscode that most people have never heard of.
 This lets you view and save your search results in a full blown text editor.
-You can combine it with Dendron's hierarchies to do some amazing things, like aggregating all your todos.
+You can combine it with Dendron's hierarchies to do some amazing things, like aggregating all your todos and scoping your search to a specific hierarchy.

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/tips.search-editor.gif)